The Limit Shape of a Stochastic Bulgarian Solitaire: Introduction

-The precise result comprises a theorem and its corollary.
-Theorem~\ref{thm:main} says that as the number of cards tends to infinity the probability of reaching a close to exponential shape \emph{when playing sufficiently long} tends to 1.
+The precise result comprises two theorems and a corollary.
+Theorem~\ref{thm:averageshape} limits the probability that the number of cards in each pile is far from its expected value \emph{after a fixed number of moves}.
+Theorem~\ref{thm:main} says that as the number of cards tends to infinity the probability of reaching an almost exponential shape \emph{when playing sufficiently long} tends to 1.
 The outcome of a computer simulation of the process can be seen in Figure~\ref{fig:sim}.
 In addition, we also consider the \emph{stationary distribution} of the card-based stochastic Bulgarian solitaire regarded as a Markov chain.
-As a corollary, it turns out that the stationary probability measure of the set of partitions that have a close to exponential shape is close to 1.
-Compared to Popov's treatment of the pile-based stochastic Bulgarian solitaire, our treatment of the card-based version has both similarities and novel elements.
+Corollary~\ref{thm:statmeasure}) says that the stationary probability measure of the set of partitions that have a close to exponential shape is close to 1.

+The remainder of this paper is organized as follows.
+Section 2.1 introduces notation and makes the solitaire's connection to integer partitions and Young diagrams.
+Section 2.2 defines what we mean by a limit shape.
+Sections 2.3 and 2.4 introduce a key ingredient in our proof, namely the representation of configurations by weak integer compositions, and its connection to the integer partition representation.
+Section 2.5 discusses the stationary measure of the process defined by the card-based stochastic Bulgarian solitaire.
+The main result, Theorem~\ref{thm:main}, is formulated in section~3, as well as Corollary~\ref{thm:statmeasure} and its proof.
+Section 4 makes some general observations needed in the proof of Theorem~\ref{thm:main}.
+Section 5 contains Theorem~\ref{thm:averageshape}, capturing our limit shape result's relation to the number of moves in the solitaire.
+Section 6 contains the proof of Theorem~\ref{thm:main}.
+We end with a discussion in section 7.

-\section{Notation and Preliminaries}
+\section{Notation and preliminaries}

+Let us denote by $\mathscr{B}(n,p)$ the card-based stochastic Bulgarian solitaire with $n$ cards and probability $p$ for a card to be chosen into a new pile.

-\subsection{Representation by Partitions}
+\subsection{Representation by partitions}

 Let $\Par(n)=\{\lambda: \lambda\vdash n\}$ be the set of partitions of the integer $n$ into integral parts $\lambda_1\geq\lambda_2\geq\ldots\geq\lambda_\ell>0$, where $\ell=\ell(\lambda)$ is the number of parts of the partition $\lambda$, i.e., $\sum_{i=1}^\ell \lambda_i=n$.
 We write $\lambda = (\lambda_1,\lambda_2,\dotsc,\lambda_\ell)$.
 For $i>\ell(\lambda)$ it will be convenient to define $\lambda_i=0$.